Mikolaj0508/Solar-Tracker/README.md

 ## IMPORTANT

-If you want to run this software you have to properly configure it in all devices.
-This software does not work on its own.
+If you want to run this software, you need to properly configure it on all devices.
+This software cannot function independently.